 Adaptation keeps us alive and coherent, attuned to the world, which ensures the state of health.
 If adaptation is inefficient and slow, homeostasis is affected and we get sick.
 From this point of view, the disease is a slow adaptive reaction.
 By helping adaptation, we help the system restore homeostasis and regain health.
 In the process of doing it, the system matures and evolves.

 Adaptation depends on COMMUNICATION.
 Fast communication between various bodily structures ensures the efficiency of adaptation.
-SCENAR, providing for the massive release of Regulatory Peptides as messenger molecules, quickly improves information exchange in the body, which results in dramatic acceleration of adaptive reactions.
+SKENAR, providing for the massive release of Regulatory Peptides as messenger molecules, quickly improves information exchange in the body, which results in dramatic acceleration of adaptive reactions.
 This pushes forward the cyclical program of disease and provides conditions for its completion.
-SCENAR assists the body in recognizing the existence of ‘energetic cysts’, in establishing priorities in their elimination and in dealing with them one by one, until all the programs running on the background of the body’s computer are closed.
+SKENAR assists the body in recognizing the existence of ‘energetic cysts’, in establishing priorities in their elimination and in dealing with them one by one, until all the programs running on the background of the body’s computer are closed.

 The healing process continues until this is achieved, and the body energy resources are free from stagnation and blockages.
 The body restores its coherent state, being synchronized with the bigger systems, of which it is a part.
 It is now ‘at peace with itself and with the world’.
 In this healthy state, adaptation works with maximum efficiency and new challenges are easily dealt with, either they are of physical or mental/emotional or even spiritual nature.
-SCENAR is a truly wholistic technology.
+SKENAR is a truly wholistic technology.